-The Firefox Easy Copy add-on extension by Byron (new window) can be used to quickly copy the HTML source of a web page to the clipboard by selecting its Easy Copy-> HTML Source menu option.
-When the document source is copied to the clipboard, CSE HTML Validator can automatically detect it, paste the clipboard text into a new document, and validate it.
+The Firefox Easy Copy add-on extension by Byron (no longer available) can be used to quickly copy the HTML source of a web page (generated from the current state of the DOM) to the clipboard by selecting its Easy Copy > HTML Source menu option.
+When the document source is copied to the clipboard, CSS HTML Validator can automatically detect it, paste the clipboard text into a new document, and validate it.

-- In CSE HTML Validator, enable the option to Watch the clipboard for HTML documents in the Clipboard page of the Editor Options (Ctrl+F3).
-You may also want to enable the Auto validate documents from the clipboard option.
+Run CSS HTML Validator and then go to the Editor Options (Ctrl+F3) and select the Clipboard options page.
+Enable the option to Watch the clipboard for HTML documents.
+You may also want to enable other options like the Auto validate documents from the clipboard option.

 Take advantage of the special cseclip tag in v17+ by setting the template for HTML Source to:

-You can setup a new menu item specifically for CSE HTML Validator by clicking the New button in the Easy Copy Options dialog (Easy Copy-> Options).
+You can setup a new menu item specifically for CSS HTML Validator by clicking the New button in the Easy Copy Options dialog (Easy Copy > Options).
 See the screenshot below.